 Working from Home

 Remote work is no longer just for freelancers or gig workers.
-Permanent employees across industries are also benefiting from tools like cloud sharing, video conferencing, and
+Permanent employees across industries are also benefiting from tools like cloud sharing, video conferencing, and collaboration platforms.
+What began as a pandemic necessity has evolved into a long-term shift in how businesses operate.

 While some companies are adopting hybrid models, others continue to offer fully remote roles.
 According to recent reports, nearly 30% of U.S. employees now work remotely at least part of the time.
 Major employers, such as Dell and Glassdoor, have implemented flexible work programs that utilize technology to keep teams connected and productive from anywhere.